On the nonorientable four-ball genus of torus knots: Involutive obstruction and genus bounds from the unoriented link Floer TQFT

 We now consider the remaining case when the first Betti number of $S$ is even.
 Then, by \Cref{unknottedmobius}, we see that taking a connected sum of $\mathcal{S}$ with a unknotted $\mathbb{RP}^2$ with normal Euler number 2 gives a disoriented cobordism of odd first Betti number which has the same induced cobordism map as $\mathcal{S}$.
 This reduces the problem to the case of odd first Betti number, so we get $U\cdot (F_{\mathcal{S}} \circ \tau_K) \sim U \cdot F_{(S,-a)}$, as desired. \end{proof}

-We are now able to prove \Cref{highergenusthm}. \begin{proof}[Proof of \Cref{highergenusthm}] Let $S$ be a smoothly embedded nonorientable surface of first Betti number $g$ in $B^4$ which bounds $K$.
+We are now able to prove \Cref{highergenusthm}.
+Our proof is similar to that of Equation 18 in~\cite[Theorem 1.7]{juhasz2020concordance}. \begin{proof}[Proof of \Cref{highergenusthm}] Let $S$ be a smoothly embedded nonorientable surface of first Betti number $g$ in $B^4$ which bounds $K$.
 Suppose that $S$ consists of $M$ local maxima, $b$ (possibly nonorientable) saddles, and $m+1$ local minima.
-Then, by applying \cite[Proposition 5.4]{gong2020non} as in the proof of \Cref{mobiusthm}, there exists an orientable disoriented cobordism $T$ of first Betti number $1$, given as shown in Figure \ref{fig:cobordismT}, and a properly embedded oriented arc $a\subset S$, such that $S\backslash a$ is orientable and
+Then, by applying \cite[Proposition 5.5]{gong2021non} as in the proof of \Cref{mobiusthm}, there exists an orientable disoriented cobordism $T$ of first Betti number $3$, given as shown in Figure \ref{fig:cobordismT}, and a properly embedded oriented arc $a\subset S$, such that $S\backslash a$ is orientable and